-Although less well-characterized, non-genetic factors may also modulate Lp(a) concentration (Table 1, for extended discussion see Supplementary material online).31-62 Lifestyle interventions have minimal impact, but a low carbohydrate/high fat diet may decrease levels by 10-15%.
+Although less well-characterized, non-genetic factors may also modulate Lp(a) concentration (Table 1, for extended discussion see Supplementary material online).^{31-62} Lifestyle interventions have minimal impact, but a low carbohydrate/high fat diet may decrease levels by 10-15%.^{31,32}

-Several hormones, particularly those affecting lipoprotein metabolism, influence Lp(a) concentration.36-40 Impaired kidney function may increase levels, possibly due to increased hepatic Lp(a) synthesis triggered by protein loss in urine (nephrotic syndrome) or peritoneal dialysate,41,42,50,51,63 or impaired catabolism.
-As Lp(a) production occurs in the liver, hepatic impairment may decrease Lp(a) levels.
-Finally, while pre-clinical models showed that inflammation impacts Lp(a), the effects in population studies were small or negligible.
-Clinically, Lp(a) was lower in severe, life-threatening acute-phase conditions.
+Several hormones, particularly those affecting lipoprotein metabolism, influence Lp(a) concentration.
+Impaired kidney function may increase levels, possibly due to increased hepatic Lp(a) synthesis triggered by protein loss in urine (nephrotic syndrome) or peritoneal dialysate, 41,42,50,51,63 or impaired catabolism.
+41,51,64 As Lp(a) production occurs in the liver, hepatic impairment may decrease Lp(a) levels.
+Finally, while pre-clinical models showed that inflammation impacts Lp(a), 60 the effects in population studies were small or negligible.
+Clinically, Lp(a) was lower in severe, life-threatening acutephase conditions but higher in several acute and chronic inflammatory conditions.
 Increases related to interleukin-6 concentration were reported and decreases with tocilizumab.